srinilastwall/RISC-1/Integration.md

 Depending on your server-side stack - setup a module to connect to the LastWall API via HTTPS.

-### HTTP Basic Authentication
+### HMAC authentication

-Lastwall API calls using basic authentication must be sent with the following request header:
+Lastwall API calls using HMAC authentication must be sent using a secret shared on Sign up with Lastwall

-- **X-LW-Authorization** - a standard HTTP Basic Authentication header
-- **X-LW-Token** - a standard HTTP Basic Authentication header

-For more information on HTTP Basic Authentication, see [Basic Authentication](http://www.httpwatch.com/httpgallery/authentication/)
+For more information on HMAC Authentication, see [HMAC Authentication](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code)

-This mode of authentication is to be used in conjunction with HTTPS only.

 ## API Return Values